jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 (For example, remember that in our case we required $f$ to be irreducible, which makes $k[X,Y]/(f)$ an integral domain.)
 It's integrally closed precisely because it's smooth, though the proof is highly nontrivial.[^1] Dimension 1 is part of the definition of curve.
-Noetherian is also part of the abstract definition of curve, but note that in our case it also a consequence of the Hilbert basis theorem.
+Noetherian is also part of the abstract definition of curve, but note that in our case it's also a consequence of the Hilbert basis theorem.

-As the coordinate ring is (always) an integral domain, we can take its field of fractions.
+As the coordinate ring is an integral domain, we can take its field of fractions.
 It is called the *function field* of the curve.
 We have an analogy: